Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Abelian 2-subsystem symmetries

 \subsection{Definition}

 The hybrid fracton models derived in this paper can be thought of as the result of gauging a paramagnet with a particular mix of global and subsystem symmetries, which we term a \emph{2-subsystem symmetry}.
-This name is an homage to 2-group symmetries\cite{KapustinThorngren2017,DelcampTiwari18,CordovaDumitrescuIntriligator19}, which can be thought of as a particular extension of global (0-form) symmetries by 1-form symmetries.
-Likewise, the relevant 2-subsystem symmetries in this paper can be thought of as a subsystem symmetry corresponding to the underlying fracton order extended by a global $\ZZ_2$ symmetry.
+This name is an homage to 2-group symmetries\cite{KapustinThorngren2017,DelcampTiwari18,CordovaDumitrescuIntriligator19,BeniniCordovaHsin19}, which can be thought of as a particular extension of global (0-form) symmetries by 1-form symmetries.
+Likewise, the relevant 2-subsystem symmetries in this paper can be thought of as a global $\ZZ_2$ symmetry extended by a subsystem symmetry corresponding to the underlying fracton order.
 The hybrid fracton orders can therefore be understood as a ``2-subsystem gauge theory".

-An abelian 2-subsystem symmetry can be defined given the following data \begin{enumerate} \item An abelian global symmetry group $G$ \item A normal subgroup $N \triangleleft G$ \item The type of region on which $N$ acts as a subsystem symmetry (e.g. 1-foliated, 3-foliated, fractal,...) \end{enumerate} To realize the 2-subsystem symmetry in a lattice model, we first define $R^g_v$ an onsite representation of $g \in G$ at each vertex $v$.
+An Abelian 2-subsystem symmetry can be defined given the following data \begin{enumerate} \item An Abelian global symmetry group $G$ \item A normal subgroup $N \triangleleft G$ \item The type of region on which $N$ acts as a subsystem symmetry (e.g. 1-foliated, 3-foliated, fractal,...) \end{enumerate} To realize the 2-subsystem symmetry in a lattice model, we first define $R^g_v$ an onsite representation of $g \in G$ at each vertex $v$.
 The global $G$ symmetry is defined as $\prod_v R^g_v$.
 Furthermore, for a group element $n$ in the normal subgroup $N$ the $N$ subsystem symmetry is defined as $\prod_{v \in \text{sub}} R^n_v$, where ``sub" is a subregion specified by the type of subsystem symmetry.

 Let us first emphasize two important points.
 First, since $N$ is a subgroup of $G$, the $N$ subsystem symmetry is not an independent symmetry from the global symmetry.
 For example, if the subsystem symmetry is 1-foliated, then a product of all $N$ planar symmetries is a global $N$ symmetry, a subgroup of the global $G$ symmetry.